dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     file-uploader-2-xbz24            1/1       Running     0          1m
     ...

 Try it out in your application: upload new files and watch them being visible from within all application pods.
-In the browser the application behaves fluently as it circles through the pods between browser requests.
+In new browser sessions, simulating other users, the application behaves normally as it circles through the pods between browser requests.

     [root@master ~]# oc rsh file-uploader-2-jd22b
     sh-4.2$ ls -lh uploaded